Background pattern

 5. Handle the material with clean and grease-free hands.

-9. Open the valve gradually.
+9. Open the valve progressively.

 14. Do not use intermediate connections to allow the connection of two devices that do not fit together.

-20. Do not empty a gas cylinder completely.
+20. Never completely empty a gas cylinder.

 22. Do not transfer gas under pressure from one gas cylinder to another.